drand/drand/README.md

 - Threshold [BLS signatures](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf) for the generation of public randomness.
 - [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme) for the encryption of private randomness.

-For a more general overview on generation of public randomness, see the paper [Scalable Bias-Resistant Distributed Randomness](https://eprint.iacr.org/2016/1067.pdf).
+For our previous work on public randomness, see our academical paper [Scalable Bias-Resistant Distributed Randomness](https://eprint.iacr.org/2016/1067.pdf).

 ## What's Next?